$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Introduction

 From \ref{CNH}, the properties \ref{Nag} and \ref{FSP} can easily be derived.
 Here, we assume \ref{Nag} directly to obtain the existence and boundedness of minimising arcs for the Hamilton-Jacobi equation in its variational form \cite{CSHJB}, and \ref{FSP} so that we can work locally. {This establishes the existence of viscosity solutions to \eqref{HJ}, and thus we can conclude that entropy solutions to \eqref{claw} exist.} \end{remark} \begin{remark} As we shall see in the proof, $L^2$ is special among the $L^p$ spaces since the norm is \textit{uniformly} convex, i.e., $f(u)=u^2$ is such that $f^{\prime\prime}=1$, whereas for $p>2$ and $g(u)=\abs{u}^p$, we have that $g^{\prime\prime}(u)=p(p-1)\abs{u}^{p-2}$, which vanishes at zero.

 If $p<2$, then since we are dealing with $L^{\infty}$ initial data, any $L^p$ perturbation is, by interpolation, also an $L^2$ perturbation.
 Thus, we only restrict ourselves to the $L^2$ case.
 Even for homogeneous scalar conservation laws, similar results for $p\neq2$ require further restrictions on the initial perturbations \cite{lp}. \end{remark} \begin{remark} We require \ref{P} to cast the entropy inequality \eqref{Het entropy} in divergence form, as we shall see later.
-However, \ref{P} along with \ref{S} is more restrictive than it appears; in particular it implies that $f_x(\cdot,c)\equiv0$ for all $c\in[u_{+},u{-}]$, not just the endpoints.
-Unfortunately, it seems to be an unavoidable assumption. {However, refer to section~\ref{neg het} to see why \eqref{P} is quite sharp with respect to Theorem~\ref{L2 stability}, though not quite optimal.} \end{remark}
+However, \ref{P} along with \ref{S} is more restrictive than it appears; in particular it implies that $f_x(\cdot,c)\equiv0$ for all $c\in[u_{+},u_{-}]$, not just the endpoints.
+Thus, the flux is effectively homogeneous in this band of values; this observation plays a crucial role in the proof of Lemma~\ref{lambda}.
+However, refer to section~\ref{neg het} to see why \eqref{P} is quite sharp with respect to Theorem~\ref{L2 stability}.
+Thus, we do not expect that it can be relaxed. \end{remark}